UK-SBCoA-EbbertLab/brain_cDNA_discovery/proteomics/fragpipe/README.md

 ### 2) Download public proteomics (mass spec) data.

- - Data from cell-lines can be found [here](https://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD024364).
+ - Proteomics (Mass spec) data from cell-lines used in this experiment are publicly available [here](https://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD024364).
+For more information about this data see: https://pubmed.ncbi.nlm.nih.gov/36959352/

- - Data from brain can be found [here]([200~https://www.synapse.org/#!Synapse:syn17015098).
+ - Proteomics (Mass spec) data from round 2 of the ROSMAP TMT brain Proteomics are puclicly available [here](https://www.synapse.org/#!Synapse:syn17015098).
+For more information about this data see: https://www.nature.com/articles/s41597-020-00650-8

 ### 3) Clone this repository using the command below: